AOx0/csv-split/Readme.md

 ARGS:
     <FILE>               The csv file to split
-    <NUMBER_OF_FILES>    The number of files to be created with the contents of the original
+    <NUMBER_OF_FILES>    The number of files to be created with the contents of the original csv
                          file

 OPTIONS:
     -h, --help               Print help information
-    -n, --not-signed-file          Flag to indicate the first line of FILE is a header line -r, --remaining-in-new-file    Flag to write remaining lines at an extra file (NUMBER_OF_FILES + 1).
-When disabled writes remaining rows to the last file (NUMBER_OF_FILES)
-    -v, --verbose                  Print when file is created -V, --version                  Print version information
+    -n, --not-signed-file    The first line of FILE is NOT a header line.
+[By default it is] -v, --verbose            Print when file is created -V, --version            Print version information
 ```